IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_reverse_record.html.markdown

 * `ttl` - (Optional, integer) The time to live (TTL) duration, expressed in seconds, of a resource record.
 Default value is 604800 seconds.

+## Attribute Reference

+The following attributes are exported:

+* `id` - The unique identifier of reverse dns record.